ChristiaanTD/Epigenomics-Final-Task/README.md

 ## Task 5.7

-Now using R we can caluclate the mean and median of the stored distances.
+Now using R we can calculate the mean and median of the stored distances.
 Let's write a small function
 ```{bash}
 R
 compute_mean_median <- function(file) {